-New Employees should carefully review the information in the above link prior to submitting new hire forms, in addition to viewing the Choosing a Retirement Plan video.
+New Employees should carefully review the information in the above link prior to submitting new hire forms, in addition to viewing the Retirement Plan Selection Page.

 All Regular non-exempt employees (other than law enforcement officers) are required to join the Maryland State Modified Teachers/Employees Pension System (MSPS) immediately upon employment.
 Regular law enforcement officers are required to join the Law Enforcement Officers Pension System (LEOPS).
 Regular Exempt staff and faculty may elect to join either MSPS or the Optional Retirement Program; an election to join either retirement plan is permanent and irrevocable.
 Contingent employees are not eligible to join a retirement program, other than Supplemental Retirement.

 Review the Pension Plan/Optional Retirement Program Comparison Chart or the Choosing a Retirement Plan Booklet for a general overview of plan differences.

 Any employee is eligible for a SRA up to the annual IRS maximum each calendar year.
 Contributions are voluntary, and can be iniated or stopped at any time by completing an SRA form.
 Vendors: MSRP Nationwide, TIAA, or Fidelity